 - For filling, combine sugar and cornstarch in a saucepan.
 Add water; stir to dissolve.
 Add raisins; cook and stir 2 minutes more.
 Remove from the heat.
 Stir a little of the hot mixture into beaten egg; return all to saucepan.
 Bring to a gentle boil; cook and stir for 2 minutes.
-Remove from the heat; stir in butter, lemon juice and peel.
+Remove from the heat; stir in butter, lemon juice and zest.
 Cool.

 - Divide chilled dough into thirds.
 Roll out a portion at a time on a lightly floured surface to 1/8-in. thickness.
 Cut into 2-1/2-in. circles.
 Place 1 teaspoon filling on half of the circles; top with remaining circles.
 Pinch edges together to seal; place on greased baking sheets.
 Bake at 375° for 12 minutes or until lightly browned.
 (Use any leftover filling in tarts or as a dessert sauce over cake.)
-Yield: about 4 dozen.